timchown/address-accountability/draft-chown-address-accountability.md

 their self-generated or statically-configured addresses to a DHCPv6 server.

+## Using a prefix per host

+By using a prefix per host, the accountability model shifts from identifying address(es) used by a host, to the prefix from which it is using addresses, whether for itself (e.g., for containers) or for providing tethering.

 ## Use SAVI mechanisms

    Discussion of appropriateness of SAVI mechanisms to be added here.